ayy-j/pogoDeets/API_REFERENCE.md

 ## Summary

-The pogoDeets API provides five comprehensive data endpoints for Pokémon GO:
+The pogo API provides five comprehensive data endpoints for Pokémon GO:

 1. **Eggs** - Hatch pools with rarity and flags
 2. **Raids** - Current bosses with CP ranges and types